ray-project/ray/doc/source/ray-observability/monitoring-debugging/profiling.rst

 Python CPU Profiling in the Dashboard
 -------------------------------------

-The :ref:`ray-dashboard`  lets you profile Ray worker processes by clicking on the "Stack Trace" or "Flame Graph" actions for active workers and actors.
+The :ref:`ray-dashboard`  lets you profile Ray worker processes by clicking on the "Stack Trace" or "CPU Flame Graph" actions for active workers and actors.

 .. image:: /images/profile.png